 I am a totally self taught artist, and learned to use my creative talents as an adult.
 Most of my creative energies have come from a need that I had.
 I first learned to sew because I needed clothes, then interior design because I needed wallpaper, and started making light sculptures because I needed a sconce.
 A lot of trial and error was involved, but that seems the best way for me to learn anything.

 I am fortunate to have a sister, Debbie Graham, my partner in working with metal sculpture, who has helped me convert what was in my head to three dimensional art.
 We started out doing art shows together in 1997.
-After 13 yearst, Debbie quit traveling with me , but we still work together on commissions here at home.
-I still travel exhibiting at art shows with Lindatwist Jewelry.
+After 13 years, Debbie quit traveling with me , but we still work together on commissions at home in our studio on Pond Creek.
+I still travel exhibiting at art shows with both Lindatwist Jewelry and Twisted Sisters Art.

 We create sculptures of light, water, earth and fire using steel, copper, cast iron, glass and found treasures to make each piece unique.